-At C&A, we believe normal should be just another word for sustainable.
+At C&A, we want to bring sustainability to the mainstream.
 We want our customers to trust us to do the right thing, so they can buy our products without having to worry about how they were made.

 To achieve our vision of fashion with a positive impact, our sustainability work is focused on areas that are the most relevant for our business and where we can have the biggest impact – our products, our supply chain and people’s lives.

 We don’t want our customers to have to choose between what’s sustainable and what’s not.
-This is one reason why sustainability is an integral part of how we design and source our clothing.
+To ensure that we can achieve this vision, sustainability is an integral part of how we design and source our clothing.
 We focus on sustainable materials – especially cotton, one of our largest volume raw materials.
-We ensure that our clothing has been sourced and made in a way that respects people, the environment and animals; and on pioneering circular fashion models.
+We ensure that our clothing has been sourced and made in a way that respects people, the environment and animals.

-C&A is a global retail fashion company that touches the lives of around 60,000 employees, 1 million factory workers and 2 million customers every day.
-What we do and the way we do it has a large impact on many different groups of people – we focus on empowering our customers to make more sustainable shopping decisions, support the livelihoods of the workers in our supply chain and seek to engage our employees and create sustainability ambassadors.
+C&A is a global retail fashion company that touches the lives of 51,000 employees, 1 million apparel workers and 100 million customers each year.
+What we do and the way we do it has a large impact on many different groups of people.
+That is why we focus on empowering our customers to make more sustainable shopping decisions, support the livelihoods of the workers in our supply chain and seek to engage our employees and create sustainability ambassadors.

 Defining our material issues